 I hold a weekly office hour when you can book an appointment via the booking system here.
 These are usually on a Tuesday afternoon between 2PM – 4PM.
 As a consequence of the global pandemic, all meetings will continue to take place in my virtual room.
 If you want to raise something quick with me then I suggest you drop-in to my virtual room on a Friday between 10AM – 11AM.
 No appointment is necessary on Fridays.

 Please note that you may be placed in the lobby.
-This means another student is in the virtual room, so please be patient and I shall invite you in.
-If I get busy, then please drop me an email to arrange a better time.
+This means another student is in the virtual room, so please be patient and I shall get round to you.

 I have set up a ‘Microsoft Team’ for dissertation students.
 You can join this here.
 This will provide you with an opportunity to chat amongst peers and gain regular feedback from myself.
 I have also set up some channels, so that you can chat more specifically about a stage of your research.
 Take a look and get engaged – research is fun and exciting!

-I host two ‘writalong’ sessions per week for students that I supervise.
-Mondays and Wednesday 1100 – 1300 (UK Time).
+I host a weekly ‘writalong’ sessions for students that I supervise.
+Each Wednesday 1100 – 1300 (UK Time).